cvergnes/public/artificial_intelligence_modern_approach.md

 Thinking rationally :
 We should define the laws of thought.
 Easy for chess or arithmetic.
 Less easy for politics or warfare.
 In this case, theory of probability fill this gap.
-But it doesn't give any clue about the behaviour to be done Logic requires knowledge of the world that is certain.
+But it doesn't give any clue about the behaviour to be done Logic requires knowledge of the world that is certain but us seldom achieved in reality